|This page was inspired

 They replied, “We’re stoning you not for any good work, but for blasphemy!
 You, a mere man, claim to be God.”

 Jesus replied, “It is written in your own Scriptures that God said [to certain leaders of the people], ‘I say, you are gods!’
 And you know that the Scriptures cannot be altered.
 So if those people (ones) who received God’s message were called ‘gods,’ (theoi) why do you call it blasphemy when I say, ‘I am the Son of God’?
 After all, the Father set me apart and sent me into the world.
 Don’t believe me unless I carry out my Father’s work.
 But if I do his work, believe in the evidence of the miraculous works I have done, even if you don’t believe me.
 Then you will know and understand that the Father is in me, and I am in the Father.”NOTE: This is a reference by Jesus back to Psalm 82.
 Unfortunately many translators obscure the fact that Jesus' reference to 'gods' is literal -- and instead assume that this is a metaphor for humans.
+In this example, the NLT is particularly guilty of adding words not part of the original text.

 And I am convinced that nothing can ever separate us from God’s love.
 Neither death nor life, neither angels nor demons (rulers), neither our fears for today nor our worries about tomorrow—not even the powers of hell can separate us from God’s love.